J-2X: Program status

 In October 2013, it was reported that work on the J-2X would pause following development testing in 2014, due to funding limitations, an expected delayed need for the engine's capabilities for piloted missions to Mars, and selection of the RL10 powered Exploration Upper Stage for SLS.

-In September 2022, the components of the J-2X was put up for auction on GSA Auctions, likely confirming the cancellation of the program.
+In September 2022, the components of the J-2X were put up for auction on GSA Auctions, likely confirming the cancellation of the program.